Andreilys/personal_dashboard/README.md

 This is a personal dashboard I built to aggregate and visualize all the different tracking services that track my life.
 The dashboard is updated in real time and can be found at https://qself-dashboard.herokuapp.com/

 Right now it visualizes my:
-- Time spent online productivtily and unproductivity (Rescuetime)
+- Time spent online productivtity and unproductivity (Rescuetime)
-- Steps data (Moves)
+- Steps and location data (Moves)
 - Chess (lichess.com)
 - Weight (Withings smart scale)
 - Pomodoro time (Toggl.com)